Devtalius/Image2Craft/README.md

 Download pack in releases tab, every instruction is included in the IMPORTANT.txt

 Works with any version of minecraft that supports mcfunctions
+# Contributing

+Open an issue and describe the functionality that you want to add, attach code, screenshoots etc.